-Water levels in the Peace River fluctuate and this can periodically cause some areas to become dewatered.
-In order to support fish and fish habitat, BC Hydro is undertaking work to enhance fish habitat in select areas of the Peace River near the Site C dam site.
+Water levels in the Peace River fluctuate, which can periodically cause some areas to become dewatered (dry).
+In order to support fish and fish habitat, we're enhancing fish habitat in select areas of the Peace River near the Site C dam site.